garageScript/myProxy/README.md

 * [Herman Wong](https://www.linkedin.com/in/hw335/) - Open to new opportunities

 ## Prerequisites
-To use `MyProxy`, you need 2 things:
+To use `MyProxy`, you need 3 things:
 1. A domain name.
 MyProxy uses [acme.sh](https://github.com/Neilpang/acme.sh/wiki/dnsapi), so you would have to buy the domains from any of the [DNS APIs listed there](https://github.com/Neilpang/acme.sh/wiki/dnsapi) (includes all of the major providers like namecheap, goDaddy, etc.)
 2. A server's IP address that you have root access to.
 You can use your home server or get one from [AWS EC2](https://aws.amazon.com/ec2/?hp=tile&so-exp=below), [DigitalOcean](https://www.digitalocean.com/), [GoogleCloud](https://cloud.google.com/), etc.
+3. Docker needs to be installed on the server.
+MyProxy uses Docker to run deployed apps inside containers.

 # Installation and Usage